yuval-alaluf/Attend-and-Excite/README.md

 as seen in the illustration above.
 This notebook can be used to provide an explanation for the generations produced by Attend-and-Excite.

+### Explainability on arbitrary images
+`notebooks/explain_image.ipynb` shows cross-attention maps on existing images.
+It illustrates how some concepts (e.g. subjects tokens and easily identifiable body parts) can be located in the image reliably from the attention maps, while other concepts aren't identifiable.
+This notebook was contributed by Christian Laforte from Stability AI.

 ## Acknowledgements
 This code is builds on the code from the [diffusers](https://github.com/huggingface/diffusers) library as well as the [Prompt-to-Prompt](https://github.com/google/prompt-to-prompt/) codebase.